flippi321/smartmat-backend/README.md

 ## Description

 The purpose of the project is to make an application that makes it easier for people to throw less food away.
-A core functionality in the application, is generating recipes based on the groceryitems a user has in his fridge, and their expiration dates.
+A core functionality in the application, is generating recipes based on the grocery items a user has in his fridge, and their expiration dates.
 This will allow the user to eat the food he already has, and the food that will soon expire.

 Food production consumes energy and releases CO2 into the atmosphere.
 If people use less food, there will be less pollution.
 Also, the app-user will save money from the food they don’t need to buy.